TeddyGlass/MLpipeline/README.md

 # MLpipeline *-This repository is under development-*
-This repository is a pipeline API to create machine learning (ML) models for Quantitative Structure-Activity Relationships (QSAR) and integtate them into a stacking model.
+This repository is a framework to create machine learning (ML) models for Quantitative Structure-Activity Relationships (QSAR) and integtate them into a stacking model.
 It supports three ML algorithms (LGB: LightGBM, XGB: XGBoost, and NN: Neurak Network) and two types of input features (Mordred descriptors and Morgan fingerprint).

-This pipeline is consit of following four components.
+This pipeline is consit of following five components.
 1. Calculation of descriptors
 2. Optimization of hyper parameters
 3. Learning of individual ML models
 4. Creation of a stacking model
+5. Feature analysis

-Note that sample data for classification model is mutagenicity data set build by [Hansen *et al.* (2009)](https://pubs.acs.org/doi/10.1021/ci900161g), and data for regression model is [solubility data set from RDkit](https://github.com/rdkit/rdkit/tree/master/Docs/Book/data).
+In this tutorial, we adopt sample data set of mutagenicity  build by [Hansen *et al.* (2009)](https://pubs.acs.org/doi/10.1021/ci900161g) to create classification models, and data set of [solubility data set from RDkit](https://github.com/rdkit/rdkit/tree/master/Docs/Book/data) to create regression model.
 # Direcroty
 ```bash
 .